 It took us around twenty minutes to arrive at the fortress.
 We were travelling through the St. Anthony's channel, one of the most beautiful natural attractions of Sibenik.
 While riding the boat, we could see the so-called Hitler's eyes, a shelter for ships in World War II.
 Another attraction of the channel was St. Anthony's Cave, where a small church was found.
 The last attraction was, of course, the fortress of St. Nicholas.
 You will notice at first sight how astonishing fortress really is.

 About St. Nicholas fortress

 St. Nicholas fortress was built in the 16th century for the purpose of defence against the Osman Empire, which at that time, was harassing Europe.
 Its main role was to defend Sibenik and its sea entrance.
 It was built in Renaissance style.
 Today it is considered to be, not only a great military fort but also a masterpiece of urban architecture.
 That's why the fortress was added to the UNESCO protected heritage list as a part of Venetian's work of defence between the 15th and 17th centuries.
 It was built by Venice which at that time ruled Sibenik and Dalmatia.

 The only way to visit the fortress in 2022 is by boat line from Sibenik Riva.
-Entrance from the land side is not yet available for visitors, but it may be available in 2020.
+Entrance from the land side is not yet available for visitors, but it should be constructed in the upcoming years.
 Much of the work will be carried out in the near future on the fortress and nearby area for the purpose of preservation and improved tourist offer.
 It is easy to notice that fortress is currently devastated with the need for a full reconstruction.

 Tour around the fortress